 Sheil seminars provide an in-depth look at a variety of topics, based in scripture, theology, Christian anthropology, prayer, and other areas of Catholic thought and practice.
 Over the course of five to six weeks, both students and instructor play an active role in learning through lectures, discussions, and in some cases, class presentations.
 Seminars help students grow in their relationship with God through instruction and reflection on beliefs and practices of the Catholic Church.

-6 Thursdays, starting January 29 from 6:15-7:45 p.m.
-(January 29, February 5, 12, 19, 26, March 5) in the Christ the Teacher classroom at Sheil's Evanston campus
+6 Tuesdays, starting April 7 from 6:15-7:45 p.m.
+(April 7, 14, 21, 28, May 5, May 12) in the Christ the Teacher classroom at Sheil's Evanston campus

-Core Seminar - The Sacramental Life (open to all)
+Elective Seminar - Psalms (open to all)

-6 Tuesdays, starting January 13 from 6:15-7:45 p.m.
-(January 13, 20, 27, February 3, 10, 17) in the Christ the Teacher Classroom at Sheil's Evanston campus
+6 Thursdays, starting April 23rd from 6:15-7:45 p.m.
+(April 23, 30, May 7, 14, 21, 28) in the Christ the Teacher Classroom at Sheil's Evanston campus

 The Kenneth C. Simpson Essay Prize